Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 Therefore, it is recommended to start your visa application at least 3–4 weeks before your travel date.

-The China Tourist Visa (L Visa) is the most common visa issued to Indian travelers visiting China for tourism purposes.
+The L Visa is the most commonly applied visa among Indian travelers heading to China for leisure or personal visits.

-The China Business Visa (M Visa) is issued to individuals traveling for commercial or trade activities.
+The M Visa is designed for individuals traveling to China for commercial or trade-related purposes.

-The China Family Reunion Visa is issued to individuals visiting family members who are Chinese citizens or permanent residents.
+The Q Visa is issued to individuals wishing to visit close family members who are Chinese citizens or hold permanent residency in China.

 Indian citizens applying for a China visa must meet several requirements to prove their identity, financial stability, and travel purpose.